lu-1993/Diagnosability/README.md

 blocked in:   'o3'

-2. critical pair possiablely :
+2. possible critical pair :

 the length of faulty path is:  5